Egypt unveils 2,500-year-old mummy at forgotten cemetery

 In 1927, a huge limestone sarcophagus was found in the area and placed in the Egyptian Museum in Cairo, but the site was then forgotten, Hawass said.

-But two years ago an unauthorised digger was found at the site and stopped, he said.
+But two years ago an unauthorized digger was found at the site and stopped, he said.
 That’s what alerted archaeologists and excavation began.